minio/docs/source/includes/common-installation.rst

 automatically upon detecting a valid x.509 certificate (``.crt``) and private key (``.key``) in the MinIO ``${HOME}/.minio/certs`` directory.

+For ``systemd``-managed deployments, use the ``$HOME`` directory for the user which runs the MinIO server process.
+The provided ``minio.service`` file runs the process as ``minio-user``.
+The previous step includes instructions for creating this user with a home directory ``/home/minio-user``.

+- Place TLS certificates into ``/home/minio-user/.minio/certs``.

-If *any* MinIO server or client uses certificates signed by an unknown Certificate Authority (self-signed or internal CA), you *must* place the CA certs in the ``${HOME}/.minio/certs/CAs`` on all MinIO hosts in the deployment.
+- If *any* MinIO server or client uses certificates signed by an unknown Certificate Authority (self-signed or internal CA), you *must* place the CA certs in the ``/home/minio-user/.minio/certs/CAs`` on all MinIO hosts in the deployment.
 MinIO rejects invalid certificates (untrusted, expired, or malformed).

-You can override the certificate directory using the :mc-cmd-option:`minio server certs-dir` commandline argument.
+If the ``minio.service`` file specifies a different user account, use the ``$HOME`` directory for that account.
+Alternatively, specify a custom certificate directory using the :mc-cmd-option:`minio server certs-dir` commandline argument.
+Modify the ``MINIO_OPTS`` variable in ``/etc/defaults/minio`` to set this option.
+The ``systemd`` user which runs the MinIO server process *must* have read and listing permissions for the specified directory.

 For more specific guidance on configuring MinIO for TLS, including multi-domain support via Server Name Indication (SNI), see :ref:`minio-tls`.
 You can